hippo-yf/methyConcerto/readme.md

 ## Biologically consistent ASM CpG (BCA CpG) caller

-Call BCA SNVs among a group of cells upon the analysis of allele-specific methylation (ASM) in each single cells.
+Call BCA allele-specific methylation (ASM) among a group of cells upon the ASM analysis in each single cells.
 The BCA ASM is ASM consistent among a group of samples (cells).
 The *p*-value is evaluated under the null hypothesis that ASM CpGs are distributed randomly in the whole genome and independently among cells.

 ### usage